- As low as $185/Night

 - Approximately 1000 square feet

 Our condo has flat screen intelligent TVs, brand new furnishings, fresh paint, stainless steel appliances and more.
-Our deck overlooks the pool, but is gorgeously secluded by maple trees for privacy.
-Being on the top floor provides a more cavernous deck and condo.
+Our deck overlooks the pool, but is generously secluded by maple trees for privacy.
+Being on the top floor provides a more roomy deck and condo.
 Great location in the fashionable Restaurant Row.
 The condo is just 3 miles to Barefoot Landing, 2 miles to Outlet shopping, 1 miles to calabash buffets and within steps to Ocean Annie's, Finn McCools, Biminis, Flip Flops and Harry the Hats.
 A top floor / end unit has the benefit of no neighbors above or to the side, just one shared wall.
 Also, the deck is open to the sun!
 Being on the top floor, if you have trouble with stairs, this may not be the condo for you.

 About the Area